 Stockpiling parameters on.

-It is important to mention that if you have multiple destinations, extra processing, or dump routes, could be added for proper cutoff optimization.
-Beyond that, the surfaces obtained here could be used in further steps or imported back into any mining package for pushback design and scheduling.
+It is important to mention that if you have multiple destinations, extra processing, or dump routes, it could be added for proper cutoff optimization.
+Besides that, the surfaces obtained here could be used in further steps or imported back into any mining package for pushback design and scheduling.

 In case more efficiency is needed, the resulting surface obtained in the Constraints Validation step could be used as restrict mining for the runs here.